We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Medication

-Aspirin: there is evidence that regular doses of aspirin can help reduce the chances of cancer in people with Lynch syndrome.
-However, research isn’t conclusive on the best dosage of aspirin to take so we do not advise taking aspirin without consulting your medical team.
+Aspirin: there is evidence that regular doses of aspirin can help reduce the chances of cancer in people with Lynch syndrome and NICE Guidelines do recommend people with Lynch syndrome consider taking it.
+However, research isn’t conclusive on the best dosage of aspirin to take so we advise consulting your medical team.
 Please speak to your GP.
-To find out about the CAPP3 trial into aspirin use and cancer risk, and who can be involved click here.
+To find out about the CAPP3 trial into aspirin use and cancer risk click here.

 Gastric (stomach) cancer